LukeP91/workshops-docker-introduction/Workshops.md

 - Tell me if I need to repeat something or when I am going to fast
 - Ask questions

-## Docker what is it?
+## Docker introduction

-- What is it
+- What is it?
-- What problems it tries to solve
+- What problems it tries to solve?
 - vm vs container
 - Dockerfile vs docker image vs docker container
 - hub.docker.com